ztachip/ztachip/Documentation/HardwareDesign.md

 This component is the main tensor processor of ztachip.
 It performs the following functions:

-- Receives tensor instructions from RISCV.
+- [dp_fetch](../HW/src/dp/dp_fetch.vhd) receives tensor instructions from RISCV.
 Each tensor instruction are associated with a hardware thread.
 There are 2 hardware threads available.
 Hardware threads are useful to provide the ability to overlay the tensor operator execution phase of one thread with the data transfer phase of the other threads.

 - Decodes the tensor instructions.

-- Instructions may be executed out-of-order but applications can enforce the order.
+- Tensor instructions may be executed out-of-order but applications can enforce the order.

 - Data operations are then processed by [dp_gen_core](../HW/src/dp/dp_gen_core.vhd), [dp_source](../HW/src/dp/dp_source.vhd) and